Suraj2611/GIS/docs/index.rst

 This GIS module created for the IFMR-LEAD staff meet will touch upon the topics listed below.
 The session will require you to have
 QGIS installed, along with a set of plugins.
-Please refer to the :doc:`'Installation' <installation>` page for instructions regarding the same.
+Please refer to the :doc:`'Installing QGIS' <installation>` page for instructions regarding the same.

 Session Outline